iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.co.cdphe.exposurenotifications___minted150003/report.md

 > Pretty useless since people don't post their results on here.<br> :date: __2021-02-14 19:02:01__

 > Tried to report a positive case and it wouldn't let me.
 Needed some kind of code but there was no information on where to get the code from.
 Useless.
 I also had it installed for months and never got one notification of any exposure, which seems really improbable.<br> :date: __2021-02-14 05:03:06__

-> I've had this app for several months but I've never had any reports of someone having Covid-19 which doesn't seem realistic.<br> :date: __2021-02-14 03:45:15__

-> I tested positive for covid on Wed 2/3 and have been trying to report it to the app since to notify others and help contact trace.
-I haven't heard from the health dept or been able to get in touch w them in order to get my "verification code", which makes this app completely useless.<br> :date: __2021-02-07 05:58:21__

-> Why does this app exist?
-It does nothing if folks don't share their status.<br> :date: __2021-02-06 03:47:28__